How to Find Cheap Investment Properties (Low Competition)

 Welcome to my Ultimate Guide to Finding Rental Property to Purchase.

-Today I’ll share several strategies for finding real estate deals and generating seller leads for your business so you can have more options of properties to offer on.
+Today I’ll share several strategies for finding cheap real estate deals and generating seller leads for your business so you can have more options of properties to offer on.

 I bought my first rental property at age 20 and have spent many months searching for investment property in multiple cities I lived in for different stints of time.